-WEMOS LOLIN32 Lite Development Board Pinout and Technical Specifications
+WEMOS LOLIN32 Lite Development Board

 Code name: LOLIN32_LITE

 WEMOS LOLIN32 Lite development board is based on esp32 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.

-π WEMOS LOLIN32 Lite Specs
+About WEMOS LOLIN32 Lite

 - 40 digital IO pins